 Normally, we advise consumers to avoid using credit cards during the holiday season and use cash only.
 This works great if you can shop in person at a brick-and-mortar store.
 Unfortunately, because of COVID-19, it is not safe to be at a crowded shopping mall or department store.
 That means most of us will probably be doing our holiday shopping online this year using credit cards.
 However, treat your credit card like cash.
 Give yourself a set amount that you can spend, and when you’ve spent that amount, you’re done shopping.
 When you get your credit card bill, pay it in full so you can avoid accumulating credit card debt.

 Traveling is expensive, and this year, it’s not advisable anyway.
 Rather than spend money on plane tickets or gas for a road trip to see family, save that money for later.
 Put the money you would have spent on holiday travel into your emergency fund instead.
 If 2020 has taught us anything, it’s that having an emergency fund is the best way to avoid credit card debt in times of crisis!

 If you struggle with credit card debt, ACCC can help.
-Call 800-769-3571 to speak to a certified credit counselor today.
+Sign up for a free credit counseling session today.